Sunday, April 05, 2026

 As far as I was concerned, he was still my uncle.
 He remarried and was living in northern California.
 He continued to work into his seventies, possibly because he had to, but definitely because he loved his work.
 Not every man can say the latter, but he could, and so could I. In nearly half a century of my career, I wouldn't have settled for less.

 But this love of his work was tempered in later years by regret.
 He wished he hadn't been quite as driven, that he spent more time with his family.
-His final years were not only a time of healing between himself and the children from his first marriage, but an admission that, even the breakup of a marriage declared null and void was "the biggest mistake of I ever made."
+His final years were not only a time of healing between himself and the children from his first marriage, but an admission that, even the breakup of a marriage declared null and void was "the biggest mistake I ever made."

 + + +

 My uncle Mick taught me that I did not have to settle for less.
-"Decide what you want in life.
-Then decide what you're willing to give up for it.
-Then go for it."
+"1) Decide what you want in life.
+2) Decide what you're willing to give up for it.
+3) Go for it."
 It was a three-step plan that made for my best and brightest moments.
-It was why I became an Eagle Scout even after my father was unfairly kicked out of the troop.
+It was how I became an Eagle Scout even after my father was unfairly kicked out of the troop.
 It was how I completed my internship in spite of gross mismanagement by the "career counselors."
-It was why I left the complacency of Cincinnati for a steady job in Washington.
+It was how I left the complacency of Cincinnati for a steady job in Washington.
 Finally, it was how I was practically alone in a room with men and women apointed by the President, and being taken seriously, of earning their respect.
-There were always my parents behind all this, of course, but there was still room for Uncle Mick.
+There were always my parents behind all this, of course, but there was still room on that short list for Uncle Mick.

 As this is published, there is a "celebration of life" happening in Seattle.
 I was supposed to be there, until I was (shall we say?) taken over by events.
 But wherever he is now, he knows I was there in spirit.